Maboroshy/Max-for-Live-Devices/LiveAPI to OSC/readme.md

 If you don't want to use `Auto Add` you can set observers manually.
 Add `/observe` to the address and send `1` argument to add and `0` argument to remove an observer.

+If the observed object at the address changes, the new object ID is sent with `/id` appended to the address to distinguish it from a value.

 Example:
 `/live_set/current_song_time/observe 1` - set an observer for current song time in beats